What is internationalization?

 It also requires “buy-in” within your company, since your expansion into new language markets—and new cultures—requires custom designs, custom marketing communications and a quality assurance team to monitor that every touch point is properly created to reach your desired audience.

 Entering a new global market can wreak havoc upon software or a website that is not internationalized.
-One common pitfall often overlooked when creating digital content for new cultures is that different languages require different word counts.
 Expert internationalization creates software that is ready for “double-byte” languages, such as Japanese and Korean (as opposed to “single-byte” languages, such as English.
 Another issue alleviated with internationalization is the implementation of right-to-left languages, such as Arabic.

 Be sure your company is ready to expand into new markets successfully with the right foundation: internationalization.
 See how the Acclaro team can help you adapt your software or website to reach your desired audience with professionalism.
 This way, your brand can grow exponentially.